davidcole1340/ext-php-rs/guide/src/macros/impl.md

 option to the attribute which will change the property name.

-Properties do not necessarily have to have both a getter and a setter, if the property is immutable the setter can be ommited, and vice versa for getters.
+Properties do not necessarily have to have both a getter and a setter, if the property is immutable the setter can be omitted, and vice versa for getters.

 The `#[getter]` and `#[setter]` attributes are mutually exclusive on methods.
 Properties cannot have multiple getters or setters, and the property name cannot